 Dwarf Date Palm

-Devil’s Ivy is actually quite angelic.
-It’s considered one of the most effective indoor air purifiers from benzene, formaldehyde, and xylene.
-Plus, if you’re new to growing house plants, this is a great first plant to get.
-It’s lush, hardy, and inexpensive.
-Another nice feature is that it can grow up to eight feet long and in a variety of directions.
-In a hanging basket, it will trail downwards.
-Place it a pot and train it to climb a totem or trellis or place in a pot on a mantle or coffee table and let it grow horizontally.
-Learn the simple trick that’ll keep your houseplants alive.
+This is a lush, hardy, and vining plant, so it’s great in a hanging basket, where it will trail downwards.
+In the right conditions, Pothos can grow up to eight feet long and in a variety of directions.
+Place it in a pot and train it to climb a totem or trellis or place it in a pot on a mantle or coffee table and let it grow horizontally.
+Do note that devil’s ivy isn’t kind to pets—it’s toxic for them.

 Broadleaf Lady Palm

 These colorful and cheerful daisies were mainly outdoor plants until florists started using them in arrangements.
 Grown indoors, they can produce flowers at any time of the year, in white, red, orange, pink and purple.
 The flowers usually last around four to six weeks, but even without the flowers, the Barberton daisy has lush, dark green leaves that are effective at filtering out formaldehyde, benzene, and trichloroethylene.
-They are most happy with full sun and plenty of water and well-drained soil.
+They are happiest with full sun and plenty of water and well-drained soil.

 If you work in a salon or do at-home salon treatments with keratin, hair coloring, perms, hair-straightening, nail polish, or nail polish hardeners, consider placing some English ivy in the room.
 It filters out four toxic agents—trichloroethylene, formaldehyde, benzene, and xylene, which are found in these salon products.
 A hardy plant that can tolerate low light in intermittent watering, it looks lovely in a hanging basket with vines trailing over the side.

 While technically not a houseplant, these bright, colorful blossoms are usually abundant in stores in the fall and adorn porch steps with their seasonal sidekick pumpkins.
-But you may want to bring some indoors: They knock down levels of all the harmful pollutants NASA studied.
+But you may want to bring some indoors: they knocked down levels of all the harmful pollutants NASA studied.